migibert/orientdb-role/README.md

 - provision-multicast.yml which installs orientdb in distributed mode with a multicast discovery setting
 - provision-tcp.yml which installs orientdb in distributed mode with a known peers discovery setting

+Notes:
+- the two discovery modes multicast and tcp are not compatible so choose one at time ;)
+- tests are manual at the moment but will be automated as soon as possible

-You can play with the following commands:
+You can play cluster tests with the following commands:
 ```
 vagrant up && ansible-playbook -i inventory provision-multicast.yml
 ```